Degrees and Certifications:

 2022-23 School year

-May 3 - May 14, 2021 - Online registration will occur August through October 11.
+May 2 - May 13, 2022 - Online registration will occur August through October 11.
 School District 11 is committed to providing access and funding to all students who wish to take an AP exam.
-Registration information through AP College Board has been distributed to all AP students, and students have "joined" the AP course in order to access AP resource materials.
-Students will have an opportunity by October 2 to proceed with taking the AP exam or not.
+Registration information through AP College Board will be distributed to all AP students, and students "join" the AP course in order to access AP resource materials.
+Students will have an opportunity by October 4 to proceed with taking the AP exam or not.
 Please have students contact their AP teacher if they need access to their course join code or inquire of Mrs. Schulzki at firstname.lastname@example.org.

-All students taking the second semester AP Microeconomics course will register for their AP course and exam in January when they begin their course - a join code with be distributed to them in January and they will have until the end of February to join the course and register for their AP Micro exam.
+All students taking the second semester AP Microeconomics course will register for their AP course and exam in January when they begin their course - a join code with be distributed to them in January and they will have until the beginning of March to join the course and register for their AP Micro exam.
 The will be no late fees assessed by College Board to register for this course second semester.